wp-plugins/portfolio-slideshow/readme.txt

 Tested up to: 3.1.3
 Stable tag: 1.1.9

-A shortcode that inserts a clean and simple jQuery + cycle powered slideshow of all image attachments on a post or page.
-Degrades gracefully for users without javascript.
+Easily add a clean and simple javascript slideshow to your site.
+The slideshow integrates well into any design, with lots of options for power users, too.

-For more advanced features be sure to check out our new plugin, [Portfolio Slideshow Pro](http://madebyraygun.com/lab/portfolio-slideshow)
+For more advanced features be sure to check out our premium version of the plugin, [Portfolio Slideshow Pro](http://madebyraygun.com/lab/portfolio-slideshow/).

+If you have any problems getting the plugin to work, please post to the forum and let us help before leaving a negative review!
+Most problems are caused by incorrectly coded themes or plugins, and can be solved quite easily.

 Thanks for internationalization!